luiskikonieves/jetson-tensorflow-rust/README.md

-# py-tensorflow-rust
+# py-jetson

-Repository for playing with all things Jetson Nano and Tensorflow.
+Repository for playing with a Jetson Nano.

 # How to Build